 A registered office address must be in the same UK country/jurisdiction where the company is registered (England and Wales, Scotland, or Northern Ireland).
 However, it does not need to be in the same country where the business carries out its main trading activities.

 Only full, physical postal addresses can be used as registered offices.
-Both residential and non-residential addresses are permitted, but most people prefer to use a commercial address to protect their privacy.
+Both residential and non-residential addresses are permitted, but most people prefer to use commercial addresses to protect their privacy.

 Why do I need a registered office for my limited company?